ahtee/vidhub/README.md

 ### Running locally

-Change to your cloned directory `cd app-config-json`
+Change to your cloned directory `cd vidhub`

 Install the dependencies with yarn or npm
 ```